 These options enable you to choose whether to show the users' picture during an attempt, how many decimal places should be displayed for grades available for questions, and whether selected blocks can be shown to the student during a quiz attempt.

-City is not currently recommending the use of the Safe Exam Browser.
+We do not currently recommend the use of the Safe Exam Browser.
 It can restrict access to keyboard shortcuts and assistive technology software that students need to use to access the Quiz.

 These options allow you to set restrictions on how students access the Quiz.
 They are not generally used.